aremath/hmc-reconciliation-graph/README.md

   * Two newick trees (formatted, for example, as ((C,D)B,E)A if A has children B and E and B has children C and D) on separate lines, with the species/host tree given first and the gene/parasite tree second, and
   * Mappings between all of the tips of the two trees (formatted, for example, c:C; d:D; e:E if c maps to C, d to D and e to E), with a different one on each line.

-This code then prints:
+The output is:
   * Two Python dictionaries in the format {(parent, child):(parent, child, child 1 of child, child 2 of child):, ...}, where parent is a node in the tree, child is one of parent's children, and children 1 and 2 of child represent children of the child of parent (in other words, grandchildren of the parent) - one for each of the two trees used as input.
 This is essentially a dictionary representation of the two trees given as input;
   * A Python dictionary with mapping nodes as keys and lists of event nodes that apply to those mapping nodes in a Maximum Parsimony Reconciliation as values, which has the format {(gene node, species node): [(event string, resulting mapping node 1, resulting mapping node 2), minimum cost], ...}.
 In this representation, the gene and species node values represent the nodes in the given newick trees that are being mapped to each other in the reconciliation; the event string is a character ('D', 'T', 'L', 'C', or 'S', representing duplication, transfer, loss, contemporary event, and speciation, respectively) representing the event that those mapped nodes undergo; lastly, the resulting mapping nodes are the mappings that are induced in the next 'level' of the reconciliation graph as a result of the given event;
   * The number of Maximum Parsimony Reconciliations for the given data set and costs, as an integer
   * A list of mapping nodes we could use to root the gene tree to produce a maximum parsimony reconciliation

-Note each of these printed values is separated by a blank line, so the output is easily readable by a user.

 ### Via Interactive Mode:

-One should simply type `python -i DTLReconGraph.py` to access the contents of the code.
+`python -i DTLReconGraph.py` will access the code in interactive mode.
 From there, all major and helper functions will be available, however the two most important are DP and reconcile.

 #### DP